shotea/CustomerSupportAI/README.md

 Toggle Dark Mode:

 Use the Dark Mode switch to toggle between light and dark themes.

-Skills Used
+###Skills Used

 JavaScript
-React
-Next.js
+React Next.js
+Material-UI
+Postman
 OpenAI API
-Firebase Firestore (optional)
-Material-UI
-HTML5
-CSS3
-RESTful APIs
-Client-Side State Management
-Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.

 https://cuetomersupportai-git-main-gio-s-projects.vercel.app/